Community Response Fund – COVID-19

 While the Fund is not able to provide grants to individuals or businesses, it is funding community-based organizations that have experience and history of providing people and families with services and support.
 As we begin to award grants, we will post them on our website.
 Please check back for a list of the organizations that may be able to assist you.

 I want to donate.
 Can I restrict my funding to a particular grantee?
 To ensure we move resources as efficiently as possible and respond to needs of communities most impacted, we are not considering restricted donations at this time.
 The Community Response Fund was created in hopes of providing a way to coordinate as many resources as possible.

 I want to volunteer!
 Thank you for your offer to volunteer!
 This community is so generous.
 As of now, based on Summit County Health Department recommendations, the best thing most of us can do is to stay home.
 We are supporting existing systems in place in order to increase their impact through our Community Response Fund.
 The situation is fluid and changing quickly, so the need for volunteers may change.

 How much has been raised?
-The Community Response Fund has raised $2.4 million for the immediate and long-term needs of those who are being most impacted by COVID-19 in greater Park City.
+The Community Response Fund has raised more than $3.5 million for the immediate and long-term needs of those who are being most impacted by COVID-19 in greater Park City.
 Thank you to the many generous donors!